Caring for Others, Building a Future for Themselves

 © UNHCR/Joanna Demarco

-A training course in carework has given refugee and migrant women the opportunity to gain a useful qualification, and the prospect of a more independent future.
-UNHCR Malta met with six women who studied to be carework professionals with the support of Jesuit Refugee Service (JRS).
+A free training course in care work has given refugee and migrant women the opportunity to gain a useful qualification and the prospect of a more independent future.
+UNHCR Malta met with six women who studied to be carers with the support of the Jesuit Refugee Service (JRS).

 “Employment is key in terms of financial independence and integration, and we realised that more specialised support was needed… because of the many different obstacles faced.”